Juris Doctor: Canada

-Use of the "J.D." designation by Canadian law schools is not intended to indicate an emphasis on American law, but rather to distinguish Canadian law degrees from English law degrees, which do not require prior undergraduate study.
-The Canadian J.D. is a degree in Canadian law.
-Accordingly, United States jurisdictions other than New York and Massachusetts do not recognize Canadian Juris Doctor degrees automatically.
-This is equivalent to the manner in which United States J.D. graduates are treated in Canadian jurisdictions such as Ontario.
-To prepare graduates to practise in jurisdictions on both sides of the border, some pairs of law schools have developed joint Canadian-American J.D. programs.
+United States jurisdictions other than New York and Massachusetts do not recognize Canadian Juris Doctor degrees automatically.
+Likewise, United States JD graduates are not automatically recognized in Canadian jurisdictions such as Ontario.
+To prepare graduates to practise in jurisdictions on both sides of the border, some pairs of law schools have developed joint Canadian-American JD programs.
 As of 2018, these include a three-year program conducted concurrently at the University of Windsor and the University of Detroit Mercy, as well as a four-year program with the University of Ottawa and either Michigan State University or American University in which students spend two years studying on each side of the border.
 Previously, New York University (NYU) Law School and Osgoode Hall Law School offered a similar program, but this has since been terminated.

-Two notable exceptions are Université de Montréal and Université de Sherbrooke, which both offer a one-year J.D. program aimed at Quebec civil law graduates in order to practice law either elsewhere in Canada or in the state of New York.
+Two notable exceptions are Université de Montréal and Université de Sherbrooke, which both offer a one-year JD program aimed at Quebec civil law graduates in order to practice law either elsewhere in Canada or in the state of New York.

-York University offered the degree of Doctor of Jurisprudence (D.Jur.) as a research degree until 2002, when the name of the program was changed to Ph.D. in law.
+York University offered the degree of Doctor of Jurisprudence (DJur) as a research degree until 2002, when the name of the program was changed to PhD in law.

 China

-J.D.s are not generally awarded in the People's Republic of China (P.R.C.).
-Instead, a J.M.
-(Juris Magister) is awarded as the counterpart of JD in the United States, the professional degree in law in China.
-The primary law degree in the P.R.C. is the bachelor of law.
-In the fall of 2008 the Shenzhen campus of Peking University started the School of Transnational Law, which offers a U.S.-style education and awards both a Chinese master's degree and, by special authorization of the government, a J.D.
+The primary law degree in the People's Republic of China is the undergraduate Bachelor of Laws.
+The Juris Magister is the graduate-level professional law degree in China, which is regarded as the counterpart of a Juris Doctor.
+In fall 2008, the Shenzhen graduate campus of Peking University started the School of Transnational Law, which offers a United States-style education and awards a Chinese Juris Doctor degree.